gshyam46/credit_approval/README.md

 # Run the Django application

+docker-compose up --build
+-- then in another terminal
+docker-compose exec web python manage.py makemigrations docker-compose exec web python manage.py migrate or

+- not recommended
+  (docker build -t credit_approval .
+  docker run -p 8080:8080 credit_approval)

+# you can test using postman

+optional if you make changes
 Step 1: Create Migrations
 Run the following command to create migrations for your Django app: